 ATLANTA, Aug.
-23, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration is reminding small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes located in Branch and Saint Joseph counties in Michigan that Sept.
-27is the filing deadline for federal economic injury disaster loans available as a result of the drought and excessive heat that occurred from July 1 through Oct.
-18, 2011.
+22, 2012 /PRNewswire-USNewswire/ -- The U.S. Small Business Administration is reminding small businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private non-profit organizations of all sizes that Sept.
+27 is the application deadline for federal economic injury disaster loans available in Michigan as a result of excessive rain, high winds, hail, freeze, frost, blizzard, tornadoes, flooding, lightning, drought and excess heat that began on February 1, 2011.

 The loan amount can be up to $2 million with a 4 percent interest rate for eligible small businesses and 3 percent for non-profit organizations with terms up to 30 years.
 The SBA determines eligibility based on the size of the applicant, type of activity and its financial resources.
 Loan amounts and terms are set by the SBA and are based on each applicant's financial condition.
 These working capital loans may be used to pay fixed debts, payroll, accounts payable, and other bills that could have been paid had the disaster not occurred.
 The loans are not intended to replace lost sales or profits.

 Applicants may apply online using the Electronic Loan Application (ELA) via the SBA's secure website at https://disasterloan.sba.gov/ela.

 Disaster loan information and application forms may also be obtained by calling the SBA's Customer Service Center at 800-659-2955 (800-877-8339 for the deaf and hard-of-hearing) or by sending an email to [email protected].
 Loan applications can be downloaded from the SBA's website at www.sba.gov.
 Completed applications should be mailed to: U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.